djplaner/memex/share/blog/gettingStarted.md

 - Save card boxes to files in sense directory
   Now it gets harder.
 More detail below.
 But not using wiki links
-- Save each card ito the appropriate directory (card box or "loose")
+- Save each card ito the appropriate directory (card box or "loose") Another case of a bit of markdown linking, rather than wiki-links
 - Add a list of card boxes to sense/index.md
+  Will do this one manually, with a bit of help
 - Add a list of "loose" cards to sense/index.md

 #### Generating md files using Python